Generative Engine Optimization (GEO)

 5. Track and report

-• Build a GEO dashboard to monitor citations, bot activity, and content updates.
+• Develop dashboards showing AI citations, bot activity, and content coverage.

 The Road Ahead

-Generative Engine Optimization offers a framework to ensure your firm’s legal knowledge is discoverable, credible, and correctly attributed in this new search landscape.
+GEO provides a framework to ensure legal knowledge is discoverable, credible, and accurately attributed in this new environment.

-If you’d like to explore how your firm can prepare for GEO and measure its impact, schedule a call.
+If you’d like to explore how GEO fits into your long-term visibility strategy, schedule a call.

 About the Author